davidshumway/cs412/data.md

 For example, this converts a compressed .sid file (170 MB) into an uncompressed .tif file (6.8 GB).

-We now have a GeoTiff* file that may be used with geo-polygons to train a CNN.
-For example, here: (https://github.com/PlatformStories/train-cnn-classifier).
+We now have a GeoTiff* file that may be used with polygons (.shp files) to train a CNN.

 \* Ritter, N., Ruth, M., Grissom, B. B., Galang, G., Haller, J., Stephenson, G., ... & Messina, J. (2000).
 Geotiff format specification geotiff revision 1.0.
 SPOT Image Corp.